Rampton, Cambridgeshire: Church

 The parish Church of All Saints is noted as one of a very few English churches with a thatched roof and one of only two in Cambridgeshire (together with St Michael's Church, Longstanton).
 It consists of a chancel, nave with south aisle and porch and north vestry, and west tower.
 The present building apparently incorporates parts of a previous 12th-century building, but the majority of the stonework dates from the 13th and 14th centuries.

 The nave includes a 13th-century marble grave commemorating Nicholas of Huntingdon, and there is an effigy of a knight in the chancel dating from the late 13th-century.
 There is a sundial on the tower.

 A third bell was added to the two medieval bells in 1713.
 Three further bells were added in the 20th century making one of the lightest rings in the Diocese of Ely.

-The antiquarian, Charles Harold Evelyn-White was rector of the parish from 1894-1928 and is buried in the graveyard.

 Village life

-The village is home to an annual horse show (first Saturday in September), which is celebrated locally as an authentic traditional style show, with Gymkhana and all.
+The village is home to an annual horse show (first Saturday in September), which is celebrated locally as an authentic traditional style show, with gymkhana.
 Other village events include an annual Fayre on the village green in the summer, village revue/pantomime with dinner provided free by the Rampton '77 Committee for all villagers over the age of sixty.

 For centuries an annual Rampton Feast was held on the Sunday before 15 July, moving to the Sunday after Trinity by the start of the 20th century, but dying away until revived in 1977.

 Rampton has one public house, The Black Horse, that opened around 1850.
 Former pubs include The Chequers that was open by 1765 and closed in 1917, and The Fox and Hounds by the Willingham road close to the parish boundary that was open for little more than a decade from around 1880.